Want to Airbnb-hop for a year? The company could pay for you to do it

 After a year when travel all but vanished from the planet due to the COVID-19 pandemic, many Americans are now emerging from their homes, stretching their legs, and racing to hit the open road again.

 Airbnb, the home-rental company, is looking to further coax the wave of travel in the post-coronavirus era.
-On Wednesday, the company announced a new contest that will give 12 winners the chance to live in Airbnb listings around the world for a year, while the company foots the bill.
+On Wednesday, the company announced a new program that will give 12 winners the chance to live in Airbnb listings around the world for a year, while the company foots the bill.
 It’s also offering a stipend for transportation.

-The program, dubbed “Live Anywhere on Airbnb,” will run from July 2021 until July 2022, and winners will be able to start traveling in September 2021.
+Dubbed “Live Anywhere on Airbnb,” it will run from July 2021 until July 2022, and winners will be able to start traveling in September 2021.

-Contest applications may be submitted until June 30.
+Applications may be submitted until June 30.

 “Whether it’s joining Zoom meetings by the beach, taking family on the ultimate road trip, or learning a new language in a favorite city—participants can make the world their home,” Airbnb promises.